giantswarm/docs/swarmdocs/content/guides/your-first-application/nodejs.md

 currentweather-service  redis      04570837-9ac3-4959-bc74-ad49eafaaa3f  2015-01-15 15:35:46  up
 ```

 Here you have them, your two components, running on Giant Swarm.
-If you want to, you can check the logs using the instance IDs you see in the `swarm status output`.
+If you want to, you can check the logs using the instance IDs you see in the `swarm status` output.
 The syntax for the command is `swarm logs <instance-id>`.

 Now if you like, you can stop or even delete the application again.